The blog name & purpose

 It excites me that describing human things can make humans change.
 I like change.
 It’s one of my comforts in a difficult world.
 Spreading ideas that (might) bring about change is the purpose of this blog.
 No, I do not seek to control the direction of change since I don’t think that’s possible, but I do have preferences with regard to what I want to write about.
 I think change in general is good, in the sense that change at least means movement, evolution and growth.

-I am intellectually influenced by: continental and other postmodern philosophy, “Theory” in all its forms, theories in social science, psychology, political science, theory of art and anthropology, the modern rationalist (LessWrong) movement especially its leading bloggers, David Chapman’s entire online oeuvre, especially Meaningness, and my own community and social experiences, including extensive thought and actions around building shared living spaces.
+I am intellectually influenced by: continental and other postmodern philosophy, “Theory” in all its forms, theories in social science, psychology, political science, theory of art and anthropology, the modern rationalist (LessWrong) movement especially its leading bloggers, David Chapman’s entire online oeuvre, especially Meaningness, and my own community and social experiences, including extensive thought and actions around building shared living spaces and non-hetero sexualities.

 Ways to read